 - Cigar Reviewed: Viaje Skull and Bones White Daisy Cutter

 - Factory: Fabrica de Tabacos Raíces Cubanas S. de R.L.

 - Length: 4 Inches

 - Number of Cigars Released: 150 Boxes of 25 Cigars (3,750 Total Cigars)

 - Number of Cigars Smoked For Redux: 1

-Construction is excellent overall with a wonderful burn and perfect resistance for the draw.
-In fact, the only problem I had with the construction at all was that the cigar burned a bit hot at the end, forcing me to put it down before I wanted to—but probably after I should have anyway.
-Strength started at a solid medium and ended the cigar at a strong medium.
-The final smoking time was right at one hour and 10 minutes.
+Construction is excellent overall with a wonderful burn and ideal resistance for the draw.
+In fact, the only problem I have with the construction is that the cigar burned a bit hot at the end, forcing me to put it down before I want to—but probably after I should have anyway.
+Strength starts at a solid medium and ends the cigar at a strong medium.
+The final smoking time is right at one hour and 10 minutes.

-The Bottom Line: There is a reason the Daisy Cutter is one of the original releases that put Viaje on the map.
-Dark, rich flavors that combine perfectly with the pepper that is present to produce a extremely balanced cigar.
-While still a very good cigar after two years, the main changes in the two versions are quite noticeable: there is very little sweetness left in the profile and the overall strength has obviously toned down.
+There is a reason the Daisy Cutter is one of the cigars that put Viaje on the map.
+Dark, rich flavors that combine excellently with the pepper that is present to produce an extremely balanced cigar.
+While this is still a very good cigar after two years, the main changes in the two versions are quite noticeable: there is very little sweetness left in the profile and the overall strength has obviously toned down.
 Having said that, these are still easily the best Skull and Bones to date and they also remain among the very best that Viaje has ever released.